WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-06-Is-testing-bouncing.markdown

 Example interviews I had with employers this year
 =============================================
 These are all real interviews I had with employers this year.
-I have obscured details about company names, and product specifics.
-Three of these are companies with worldwide, every day brand recognition.
-Three of them did not have an open head approved, but were exploring the idea because of problems that came up.
+I have obscured details about company names and product specifics.
+Three of these are companies with worldwide, everyday brand recognition.
+Three of them did not have an open head approved but were exploring the idea because of problems that came up.
 Four of the five companies do not have testers.

-- I interviewed with a director of engineering at a very well known company (almost everybody uses their product at least once in their lives) who was looking to fill two positions.
+- I interviewed with a director of engineering at a well known company (almost everybody uses their product at least once in their lives) who was looking to fill two positions.
 This company had gone all in on removing